haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-From AXVE0, 14EB3C:
+# From BPRE0, 160588:
-trainerbattle 00 RICK 0 <1B7C05> <1B7C40>
+trainerbattle 00 DOUG 0 <17234A> <17237D>
 {
-Hahah!
-Our eyes met!
-I'll take you on with my BUG POKéMON!
+Yo!
+You can't jam out if you're a
+POKéMON TRAINER!
 }
 {
-Ow!
-Down and out!
+Huh?
+I ran out of POKéMON!
 }
 ```